MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/testing.md

 Broadly speaking, there are two different strategies that we can follow in making the assertion that two operations `U` and `V` act identically.
 First, we can check that `U(target); (Adjoint V)(target);` preserves each state in a given basis.
 Second, we can check that `U(target); (Adjoint V)(target);` acting on half of an entangled state preserves that entanglement.
-These strategies are implemented by the canon operations <xref:microsoft.quantum.canon.assertoperationsequalinplace> and <xref:microsoft.quantum.canon.assertoperationsequalreferenced>, respectively.
+These strategies are implemented by the canon operations <xref:microsoft.quantum.extensions.testing.assertoperationsequalinplace> and <xref:microsoft.quantum.extensions.testing.assertoperationsequalreferenced>, respectively.

 > [!NOTE]
 > The referenced assertion discussed above works based on the [Choi–Jamiłkowski isomorphism](https://en.wikipedia.org/wiki/Channel-state_duality), a mathematical framework which relates operations on $n$ qubits to entangled states on $2n$ qubits.